 Some margarine, milks and cereals have concentrated plant sterols added to them.
 The recommended dose is 2 to 3 g per day.
 Consuming more than this amount does not lead to any harm, however, there are no additional benefits.

 Changing some of your lifestyle habits may also help to reduce your cholesterol and triglyceride levels.
 Suggestions include:

-- Cease alcohol consumption or reduce your alcohol intake to no more than one or two drinks a day.
+- Stop alcohol consumption or reduce your alcohol intake to no more than one or 2 drinks a day.
 Avoid binge drinking.
 This may help lower your triglyceride levels.

 - Don’t smoke.
 Smoking increases the ability of LDL cholesterol to get into artery cells and cause damage.

 - Exercise regularly (for example, at least 30 minutes of brisk walking daily).
 Exercise increases HDL levels while reducing LDL and triglyceride levels in the body.

 - Reduce excess body fat.
 Being overweight may contribute to raised blood triglyceride and LDL levels.